 According to the IRS, there are three categories of startup costs eligible for tax deductions, and you can only deduct them if you actually opened the business.
-The startup costs must be related to:
+Chapters 7 and 8 of IRS Publication 535 outline these deductions in full detail.
+The key takeaway is that startup costs must be related to one of three things:

-How to Take the Deductions
+How to take the deductions

 The IRS allows you to deduct $5,000 in business startup costs and $5,000 in organizational costs, but only if your total startup costs are $50,000 or less.
 If your startup costs for either area exceed $50,000, the amount of your allowable deduction will be reduced by that dollar amount.
 And if your startup costs are more than $55,000, the deduction is completely eliminated.

-To do so, it’s necessary that you file IRS Form 4562 [PDF] with your first year’s tax return.
+To do so, you need to file IRS Form 4562 with your first year’s tax return.
 You can amortize qualified startup and organizational costs, and they don’t have to be on the same amortization period.
 But keep in mind that once you choose the periods for each deduction, you will not be allowed to change them.
 Be sure to talk to a tax adviser about this important decision.

 Looking over the ins and outs of startup costs, you might be feeling a little intimidated.
 Yes, there’s a lot that goes into a startup, but startups bring with them an unparalleled amount of freedom.